The LDS Restorationist movement,

 that she believed the book to be a fraud.
 By forcing Smith to retranslate the book, she

 hoped to demonstrate discrepancies between the two versions, thus proving that the book

 was a hoax.
 Smith stated that God was so angry at this loss that he temporarily took away the special

 stones.
-Smith later decided to not re-translate the Book of Lehi, but to translated the plates of Nephi which described the same events as the
+Smith later decided to not re-translate the Book of Lehi, but to translate the plates of Nephi instead, which described the same events as the

 Book of Lehi.